JobstTechnologies/JT-Driver-Sensing/Readme.md

 - Load a sensor definition file either using the corresponding button or by dropping it inot the program window.
   (For the expert option "Display values in nA" this is not necessary.)
-- Click on the menu *Connection → SIX Biosensors* and select the COM port of the SIX device.
+- Click on the menu *Connection → SIX Biosensors* and select the ID or the SIX device.
 - In the appearing file dialog select a file in which the sonsor output should be stored.
 - To change the appearance of the values chart, double-click on the different chart elements like the axes, legend etc. To change the sensor channel names, double click on them.